e’ve all heard the term query letter, but what is it exactly? And what constitutes a good one?

 Carolyn: A quotation is more important if the agent or editor doesn't know you or your writing.
 If the book being pitched is for poetry, a short story collection or a literary novel, I especially like a quotation as an opener, maybe centered just under the salutation.

 Having said that, what you include in your query is always dependent on who you are approaching.
 You consider your book, the kind of media you're querying, what you want from them, and more.
 The most important thing is let your letter reflect your voice.
 In other words, it shouldn't sound like an academic text or a business letter.
-I've covered all the mistakes authors make—including the ones that bug agents the most—in The Frugal Editor: Put your best book forward to avoid humiliation and ensure success.
+I've covered all the mistakes authors make—including the ones that bug agents the most—in The Frugal Editor: Do-it-yourself editing secrets for authors: From your query letter to final manuscript to the marketing of your bestseller.

 WOW: As we can see, our readers will have to pick up a copy of your book!
 And follow your example in promoting yourself.
 But as a new writer, what if you have no clips or writing credits to mention?
 What do you do then?